climech/grit/README.md

 ID: 45
 Name: Read the chapter
 Status: inactive
-Predecessors: 2
+Parents: 2
-Successors: 0
+Children: 0
 ```

-Two predecessors!
-Now we're really taking advantage of the digraph.
-If you remember, the tree view can only show us the successors reachable from the given node.
-This gives us glimpses into the underlying graph—if we wanted to draw an accurate representation of the whole structure, it might look something like this:
+Two parents!
+Now we're really taking advantage of the multitree.

+If you remember, the tree view can only show us the descendants reachable from a node by following the outgoing links.
+This gives us glimpses into the underlying digraph—if we wanted to draw an accurate representation of the whole multitree, it might look something like this:

 <p align="center">
   <img src="docs/assets/fig2.png" width="750" />
 </p>

 This looks *somewhat* readable.
 Sadly, attempts to draw an accurate representation of a structure even slightly more complex than this typically result in a tangled mess.
-Because of this, Grit can only show us the parts of the graph that we ask for specifically, one `tree` (or `ls`) at a time.
+Because of this, Grit can only show us parts of the digraph, one `tree` (or `ls`) at a time.
 Beyond that it relies on the user to fill in the gaps.

-Any changes to the cross-linked nodes will propagate back through the entire graph:
+Any changes to the cross-linked nodes will propagate back through the digraph:

 ```
 $ grit check 75